Winipedia/pyrig/docs/configs/pyproject.md

 Changelog = "https://github.com/owner/my-app/releases" # Release notes
 ```

-Note: pyrig 3.1.1 is the first release that we consider stable, complete and battle tested.
-Please refrain from using any previous versions.
-In fact we recommend to always use the latest version of pyrig,
-just like we recommend using the latest version of any package or tool.
+**Note**: We recommend always using the latest version of pyrig (and all dependencies).
+Pyrig follows semantic versioning and maintains backward compatibility within major versions.
-That is the philosophy of pyrig.

 **Why**: Standard Python packaging metadata for PyPI distribution with enhanced discoverability through project URLs and auto-detected license.